-The FY2020 Budget for the Operating Funds is submitted with a planned revenue in excess of expenditures and transfers by \$4,351.
-This represents less than 0.01% of budgeted operating revenue.
-Continual steps will be taken throughout the year to minimize expenditures and maximize revenues.
-The FY2020 Budget includes:
+The FY2021 Budget for the Operating Funds is submitted with planned expenditures and transfers in excess of revenue by \$618,048.
+Continual steps will be taken throughout the year to optimize expenditures and maximize revenues.
+The FY2021 Budget includes:

 - State funding assumptions based on present day knowledge - Current projections in property tax revenues - Declining enrollment trends - Responsible reserves